AlmasB/CI517/tutorials.md

 1. Quick-fire on the spot presentations. (a few sentences per person)
 1. Background research (see what you can find online about your aspect.
 (15 mins)
 1. Make notes about your research and thoughts into a document and leave this until next week.
 (10 mins)
-1. Make a single change (gameplay / UI / input / etc) to the example game. (remaining time)

 ---